 Generally, between 2%-5% of leads will automatically schedule an intro call with you.
 Our integrated system has numerous email and text reminder templates to improve call compliance.
 In fact, typical call compliance runs between 65% and 87% if you keep your call appointment reminders in front of them.

 Since almost everyone is married to a smartphone today, text messaging plays an increasingly important role in connecting with leads.
 Our system not only sends automated email with your story but complements those emails with intelligent text messages based on your lead’s actions or lack of action.

 Even an early stage serious lead is reluctant to make quick contact with a brand or broker.
 But there’s a group of leads that doesn’t think twice about texting questions to you.
 Why?
 Because they’re in control of the dialogue at this early juncture.
 A prompt response begins to earn their trust.

 After almost four years of integrating text messaging into our pipeline management solution, we’ve observed the following:

 - People who text generally skew younger or are tech savvy

 - People who text you represent between 2%-3% of your leads helping you know which channel they initially prefer

 - Conversion of texters to scheduled Intro Call runs between 30%-60%.
-This wide range in dependent on the timeliness and quality of their experience communicating with you this way
+This wide range is dependent on the timeliness and quality of their experience communicating with you via text

 Download your FREE eBook